elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 ---

-### What is the HTML named &#8249;slot&#8250; element used for in web development?
+### What is the HTML named `<slot>` element used for in web development?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The HTML &#8249;slot&#8250; element is part of the Web Components technology suite which acts as a placeholder inside a web component that you can fill with your own markup, which lets you create separate DOM trees and present them together.
+  <div><strong>Interview Response:</strong> The HTML &#8249;slot&#8250; element is part of the Web Components technology suite, which acts as a placeholder inside a web component that you can fill with your markup.
+It lets you create separate DOM trees and present them together.
     </div>
   </div>
 </details>

 ---

-### What is the considered the flattened DOM?
+### What is the definition of a flattened DOM?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The combination of the Light DOM and the shadow DOM are considered the flattened DOM result.
-This is viewable in the developer tools for inspection, but not available in the source.
+  <div><strong>Interview Response:</strong> The combination of the Light DOM and the shadow DOM is considered the flattened DOM result.
+The flattened DOM is viewable in the developer tools for inspection but unavailable in the source.
     </div>
   </div>
 </details>

 ---

-### What is the main limitation of the slot attribute?
+### What is the slot attribute's principal limitation?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The slot="..." attribute is only valid for direct children of the shadow host.
-For nested elements it is ignored.
-If there are multiple elements in light DOM with the same slot name, they are appended into the slot, one after another.
+For nested elements, it gets ignored.
+If there are multiple elements in light DOM with the same slot name, they get appended into the slot.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />